dylanler/AI-market-researcher/README.md

 A multi-tabbed Gradio application that leverages the power of AI to provide detailed market research and SEO keyword extraction.

 ## Description
-This application has two main functionalities:
+This application has 3 main functionalities:

 AI Market Researcher: Given a product and a location, the AI Analyst researches nearby competitors, formulates a business plan to differentiate your product from competitors, and recommends a strategic location for your business.

 SEO Keyword Extractor: Given a URL and a number of desired keywords, the SEO Manager extracts valuable key phrases from the website text that are highly beneficial for SEO purposes.
 The output is provided as a downloadable CSV file.

+Youtube Smart Q&A: Given a URL and question, the app search through the video captions with AI and provides an answer to the user.

 ## How It Works